MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remove-a-server-from-a-farm-in-sharepoint-server-2016.md

 ## Removing a server from a SharePoint farm
 <a name="removewebappserver"> </a>

-For information about uninstallation procedures that SharePoint Servers 2016 or 2019 support, see [Uninstall SharePoint Servers 2016 or 2019](uninstall-sharepoint-server-2016.md).
+For information about uninstallation procedures that SharePoint Servers 2016, 2019 or Subscription Edition support, see [Uninstall SharePoint Servers 2016 or 2019](uninstall-sharepoint-server-2016.md) and [Uninstall SharePoint Server Subscription Edition](/sharepoint/install/uninstall-for-sharepoint-server-subscription-edition).

 Removing a server that contains a search topology component can affect future search activities.
 The extent of that effect depends on the farm search topology.
 We recommend that you remove or relocate any search topology components from a server before removing the server from the farm.